 Packard automobile was a luxury brand produced by Packard Motor Car Company from Detroit and later by the Studebaker-Packard Corporation.
 The first models were produced in 1899 and the last Packard in the late 50s.
 Packard was founded by James Ward Packard, William Doud Packard, his brother and by George Lewis Weiss.
 The company plant was considered the most modern manufacturing facility in the world.
 With prices starting at $2,600, the marque targeted wealthy buyers in the U.S. and overseas.
+Those who wanted to hire a premium Toronto limo service always chose these vehicles because of their incredible luxury and comfort.

 Although the stock market dramatically crashed in the 20s, Packard was still in a good financial health after many years of dominance over the industry.
 However, the company leaders were concerned about the impact of the crisis on sales, so they doubled their efforts and produced Twin Six, a new Packard automobile generation.
 The Twelve remains the signature of the Classic Automobile Era, because of its evolved chassis and detailed lines.
 Of course, the car is no Ottawa limousine, but its lines were definitely attractive and represented a great draw to car lovers of all kinds.